 When it comes to optimizing your WordPress website, the role of caching should never be underestimated.
 On my websites, I use W3 Total Cache, a popular plugin trusted by AT&T, Mashable and Matt Cutts, to name a few.
 It greatly increases the speed at which your site loads, which is very important.

 WordPress is database-driven, and relies on queries to and from the MySQL database to fetch and render pages and posts.
-This process makes your pages and posts load more slowly and uses more of your web server’s valuable resources.
+This process makes your site content load more slowly and uses more of your web server’s valuable resources.
 Caching plugins effectively create static copies of your pages and posts, and serve them to your website visitors instead of fetching and rendering them from the database every time.

 Please keep in mind that there are many other factors that can affect your site speed, including the following:

-- size of images on your site – make sure they’re optimized for the web… and not sized to be printed on a poster.
+- Size of images on your site – make sure they’re optimized for the web… and not sized to be printed on a billboard.

-- the theme you use – some of them are bloated and slow.
+- Quality of your theme – some of them are bloated and slow.

-- whether you are using a CDN or not – a Content Delivery Network mirrors multiple copies of your site assets on servers around the world, allowing it to load quickly for users no matter where they are.
+- Using a CDN? – a Content Delivery Network mirrors multiple copies of your site assets on servers around the world, allowing it to load quickly for users no matter where they are.
 It simply serves them with mirrored content from the server that is closest to their location.

 When you come across a slow website, do you wait for it to load or just look for one that doesn’t drive you crazy?
 If you’re like most people, you don’t wait, and move on to other search results.
 Website speed is crucial, and you want to make sure your site is setup for success right off the bat.

-Please keep in mind that some plugins are not compatible with certain themes, and may cause conflicts when used in conjunction with other plugins.
+As I mentioned earlier, some plugins are incompatible with certain themes, and may not work well when used with other plugins.
 For this reason, I have included some alternate plugins that you can try instead of the ones featured in this post.

-Can you think of a plugin that deserves to be featured in this post?
-Leave a comment and let us know your thoughts.
+Can you think of a plugin that deserves to be included in this post?
+Leave a comment and let me know your thoughts.